richo225/dotfiles/README.md

 # .files

-My dotfiles based on the amazing https://github.com/webpro/dotfiles
+My personal dotfiles for macOS and fish, based on the amazing https://github.com/webpro/dotfiles

 ## Installation